tayloraswift/swift-png/examples/README.md

 }
 ```

-Since we just want to convert the grayscale samples directly to index values, we don’t need the palette parameter, so we discard it with the `_` binding.
+Since we just want to cast the grayscale samples directly to index values, we don’t need the palette parameter, so we discard it with the `_` binding.
 We then return the [`Int.init(_:)`](https://developer.apple.com/documentation/swift/int/2885075-init) initializer, which casts the grayscale samples to [`Int`](https://developer.apple.com/documentation/swift/int)s.
 The Swift type inferencer will specialize it to the desired type `(UInt8) -> Int`.

 On appropriate platforms, we can encode the image to a file with the `compress(path:level:hint:)` method.